kine59/kine59/README.md

-# hi sup, im terrenebrick699
+# hi sup, im kine95
-im some kid who likes making stuff and uh yea
+im some kid who likes making software and games, i also do artwork and music too

 ## list of what i am
 - owner of koko studios